R-Ahmed-Khan/acm_mpc_drones/README.md

 # acm_mpc_drones

-# NMPC Drone Control Project
+# Drone Control: A Non-Linear Model Predictive Control approach for Trajectory Tracking and Obstacle Avoidance

 ## Table of Contents
-1. Overview
+1. Overview <a id="overview"></a>
 2. Problem Statement
 3. Results
 4. Running the Project